 |College students and professional singers||18 and older|

-First and Second Place Winners will perform at the Weill Recital Hall at Carnegie Hall in New York City in December of 2019.
+First and Second Place Winners will perform at the Weill Recital Hall at Carnegie Hall in New York City on the following dates:

 $300 Scholarship, Judges’ Favorite Award Trophy, Judges’ Distinction Award Trophy and other Special Awards may be granted based on the judges recommendations.